safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 ![](./Images/Img4.411.Ex3.FeatureReaderInWorkspace.png)

-This is a transformer that will let us read the contents of the dataset.
-Open the parameters dialog.
-Set:
+This is a transformer that will let us read the contents of the dataset into the workflow mid-translation.
+Open the parameters dialog and set the following values:

 <table>
 <tr><td><strong>Reader Format</strong></td><td>Esri Shapefile</td></tr>